malikashish8/HackMEAN/README.md

 # HackMean

 Intentionally vulnerable app built on MEAN stack (MongoDB, Express, Angular and Node.js).
-This app demonstrates common vulnerabilites in the MEAN stack.
+This app demonstrates common vulnerabilities in the MEAN stack.
 The challenge is find all the vulnerabilites by running the application (pentest) or by looking at the code (code-review) without reading [Vulnerabilites.md](./Vulnerabilites.md).

 ## Docker Compose